Dark Knuckles: Causes And Treatment

 Illustration: StyleCraze Design Team

 Dark knuckles are quite common and develop due to vitamin B12 deficiency or an underlying medical condition.
 While it may be tempting to scrub or bleach your knuckles, avoid doing so as it may darken your skin more.
 Depending on the cause of your dark knuckles, the doctor may recommend medication or diet modification for treatment.
 You can also opt for natural ingredients in your kitchen such as yogurt, turmeric, or green tea to lighten your knuckles.
+These remedies can also be helpful if you are trying to get rid of black knees and elbows.
 You can also try chemical peels and extend your skincare routine to your hands to keep them nourished and healthy.
 If your knuckles keep getting darker accompanied by other symptoms, make sure you seek medical attention immediately.

 Frequently Asked Questions